 Dumbo is a gentle ride that children of all ages are able to enjoy and the views of the park are incredible.
 This is one of the best Disney rides for preschoolers.

 This gentle boat ride is a surprising hit among the little ones.
 The catchy tune is easy to follow along and the bright colours really capture their attention.
 This makes Small World one of the best Disney rides for preschoolers

 Mad Tea Party

-There are so many rides that children get to take the reigns and this is one that you wish you hadn’t allowed them to.
-Spinning in small circles around this Mad Hatter’s Tea Party, and watching parents get squeamish at the speed in which you speed, is the highlight of many children’s experience.
+There are so many rides that toddlers get to take the reigns and this is one that you wish you hadn’t allowed them to.
+Spinning in small circles around this Mad Hatter’s Tea Party, and watching parents get squeamish at the spin, it turns out to be one of the best rides for toddlers to experience.